bootlin/training-materials/slides/yocto-basics/yocto-basics.typ

 === Environment setup

-- All Poky files are left unchanged when building a custom image.
+- All Yocto source files are left unchanged when building a custom image.

 - Specific configuration files and build repositories are stored in a separate build directory.